 If you want to make the most of the short growing season; sow indoors or in a protected spot towards the end of the wet-season, so that your seedlings will be ready to plant out once the dry season starts.
 Alternatively, wait until the rains are over and plant seeds directly into garden beds.

-Coriander is easy to germinate if the temperatures right.
-If you’re starting them during winter or summer, then they’ll need to be started indoors or in a greenhouse, but during the more temperate seasons, they’ll easily germinate in garden.
+Coriander is easy to germinate if the temperature is right.
 Simply plant them and then keep them well watered.
 Coriander bolts easily if it feels stressed.
 If the young seedlings dry out, they don’t usually develop into vigorous plants and will bolt to seed.

 Plant out as soon as the weather cools and the worst of the rains are over.